xpenatan/jParser/README.md

 To improve even more the long hours of porting each method manually, jParser also has Emscripten WebIDL support.
 You create a webidl file, and it will generate binding code for JNI and teaVM.
 It's not 100%, but it will reduce the amount of work binding big libraries.
 You can check the example:lib module or gdx-imgui for a complete example.

 It will create the exact same method as the webidl file.
-If C++ is Pascal case like in ImGui, then Java methods will also be Pascal case. <br>
+If C++ is case-sensitive as in ImGui, the Java methods will be also case-sensitive. <br>
 C/C++ attributes are converted to methods, it starts with 'set_' or 'get_'.

 Libraries usisng jParser: <br>